thomasjsn/AVR-Online-serial-interface/README.md

 ## Source code for project: [Serial port IO module with 9 in and outputs](https://link.stdout.no/n)

-Serial port interface with 9 digital inputs and outputs, uses an AVR ATmega8 microcontroller.
+Serial port interface with 9 inputs (6 analog) and 9 outputs, uses an AVR ATmega8 microcontroller.

 ![Serial port IO module with 9 in and outputs](image.jpg)